cornflourblue/react-redux-registration-login-example/README.md

-# Personal blog using react and redux
+# Alheimurinn personal blog using react and redux

 React + Redux - User Registration and Login Tutorial & Example